visionify/visionai/docs/scenarios/worker-fatigue-detection.md

         Starting scenario: worker-fatigue-detection..

         ```
-    - You should be able to see the events generated on your console window with the detections of smoking/vaping event within the camera field of view.
+    - You should be able to see the events generated on your console window with the detections of worker fatigue event within the camera field of view.

 === "With RTSP Camera - Pipelines"
      [TODO]